-$Provide\ 2001-2002\ a cademic\ year\ costs\ for\ the\ following\ categories\ that\ are\ applicable\ to\ your\ institution.$
+Provide 2002-2003 academic year costs for the following categories that are applicable to your institution.

 G1.
-Undergraduate full-time tuition, required fees, room and board List the typical utition, required fees, and room and board for a full-time undergraduate student for the FULL 2001-2002 academic year.
-A full academic year refers to the period of time generally extending from September to Juse; usually equated to two semesters or trimesters, three quarters, or the period covered by a four-one-four plan.
+Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2002-2003 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTIONS:
+PRIVATE INSTITUTIONS: N/App N/App

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS In-district: N/App N/App

-In-district: 1,680 1,680

-In-state (out-of-district): 1,680 1,680
+In-state (out-of-district): \$2,340 \$2,340

-Out-of-state: 6,840 6,840
+Out-of-state: \$8,670 \$8,670

-NONRESIDENT ALIENS: 6,840 6,840
+NONRESIDENT ALIENS: \$8,670 \$8,670

-REQUIRED FEES:
+REQUIRED FEES: \$698 \$698

-626 626

 ROOM AND BOARD:

-(on-campus) 6,003 6,003
+(on-campus) \$7,020 \$7,020

 ROOM ONLY:

-(on-campus) 4,203 4,203
+(on-campus) \$4,860 \$4,860

-BOARD ONLY:

-(on-campus meal plan) 1,800 1,800
+BOARD ONLY: (on-campus meal plan) N/App N/App